 The Office of the Assistant Dean for Student Affairs works to insure that all J.D. students are provided academic advisement.
-Students, at their discretion, can meet with any of: the Assistant Dean for Student Affairs, the Assistant Dean for Academic Support, the Assistant Dean for Enrollment and Scholarships and the Associate Dean for Academic Affairs to discuss course offerings, curricular planning, clinical experiences, satisfaction of the senior writing requirement and any other questions regarding completion of the J.D. program, preparation for the Bar examination and guidance with regard to career path options.
+Students, at their discretion, can meet with any of: the Assistant Dean for Student Affairs, the Assistant Dean for Professionalism, the Assistant Dean for Enrollment and Scholarships, the Assistant Dean for Alumni Relations, the Assistant Dean for Career Development, the Associate Dean for Administration, and the Associate Dean for Academic Affairs to discuss course offerings, curricular planning, clinical experiences, satisfaction of the senior writing requirement and any other questions regarding completion of the J.D. program, preparation for the Bar examination and guidance with regard to career path options.
 If a J.D. student is unsure who to meet with regard to these matters, the student can contact the office of the Assistant Dean for Student Affairs for assistance.

-The Office of the Assistant Dean for Student Affairs also maintains a referral list that enables students to be matched with Professors and Adjunct Professors who can provide specific information and guidance with regard to areas of practice and guidance on career path options.
+The Office of the Assistant Dean for Student Affairs also refers students to Professors, Adjunct Professors and Career Counselors in the Office of Career Development who can provide specific information and guidance with regard to areas of practice and guidance on career path options.